Romagna is a land without borders, nestled between the Tuscan-Romagnol Apennines and the Adriatic Sea.

 The Emilia Romagna Regional Wine Cellar is a very important local institution.
 Since 1970, it has been promoting and safeguarding regional wine in its entirety at a national and international level.

-It is headquartered in the splendid hamlet of Dozza.
+It is headquartered in the splendid village of Dozza.
 Here, in a cellar of about 1000 square meters, 800 labels are collected, from common wines to sparkling wines up to straw wines, sided by balsamic vinegar, distilled spirits, and extra-virgin olive oils.
 All of them rigorously produced within the regional borders.

 Davide Marino was born archaeologist but ended up doing other things.
 Rational – but not methodic, slow – but passionate.
 A young enthusiast with grey hair

 You may also like